hb-gatsby/gatsby-starter-lumen/content/posts/2020-05-05-Angularjs-on-ipfs-on-Fleek.md

 ## Creating an Angular Project

-Once the first step is done, you would have to create an angular project using the comand below
+Once the first step is done, you would have to create an angular project using the command below

 ```
 ng new your-app-name
 ```

-This comand will bootstarap a complete AngularJS app for you, you would also be prompted if you would like to add Angular routing, that should be a yes and also the kind of css style you would like to use for example, CSS, SCSS, LESS and the likes.
+This command will bootstrap a complete AngularJS app for you, you would also be prompted if you would like to add Angular routing, that should be a yes and also the kind of css style you would like to use, for example, CSS, SCSS, LESS, and the likes.
 You can see a picture of my process below

 ![](images/angular/terminal.png)

-Once that is done creacting the next step is to enter into the directory of the app you are working on using the comand below
+Once that is done creating the next step is to enter into the directory of the app you are working on using the command below

 ```
 cd your-app-name
 ```

-Start your angular projcet using the comand below
+Start your angular project using the command below

 ```
 ng serve --open
 ```

-This command will start the Angular project and open up right away in your browser one the privew on `http://localhost:4200/` is ready
+This command will start the Angular project and open up right away in your browser one the preview on `http://localhost:4200/` is ready

 ![](images/angular/1.png)